isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution465.md

 ---
-title: Advanced Ecommerce Solution by I Concept Version 1.0 -Advanced Ecommerce Solution by I Concept (Basic)
+title: Advanced Ecommerce Solution by I Concept has all the functions SMEs will need to run a successful ecommerce store to sell their products online and receive payment via online payment gateway, QR Code payment, PayNow or PayLah.
 permalink: /productivity-solutions-grant/solutionrepo/solution465
 ---

 ### Description

-Advanced Ecommerce Solution by I Concept has all the functions SMEs will need to run a successful ecommerce store to sell their products online and receive payment via online payment gateway, QR Code payment, PayNow or PayLah.
+201215396N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_I_Concept_(Annex_3)_wef_1_March_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria